WTWT EDUCATION UPDATE

 Amani means ‘Peace’ in Swahili, and she is now at peace, able to fulfil her dream of education.

-Many thanks for all of your support enabling this work.
+Thank you so much for your support enabling this work.

 Rachel and WTWT trustees in the UK and staff and communities in Tanzania